 Many people make the assumption that the legal limit for blood alcohol concentration (BAC) is all that matters when it comes to DWI charges.
 For most drivers, that limit is a BAC of 0.08%.
 People assume that it is a hard line and if you reach it or pass it, you’ll get a DUI, but if you stay under it, you won’t.

-This is a much too simplistic way to look at the DWI laws, and it’s very important to understand that you can certainly get arrested even if you’re under the legal limit.
+This is a much too simplistic way to look at the DWI laws.
+It’s very important to understand that you can certainly get arrested even if you’re under the legal limit.
 It does not protect you from being charged and you can certainly be convicted even with a breath test showing that your BAC was 0.07%.

 Where you impaired?

-What matters isn’t the reading on the breath test, but whether or not you were too impaired to drive your car.
+What matters isn’t the reading on the breath test.
+It matters whether or not you were too impaired to drive your car.
 If the police can show that you were, your blood alcohol concentration doesn’t necessarily counter that.
 They can still seek charges.
-You can certainly defend yourself against these charges and claim you weren’t impaired, of course, but the breath test itself isn’t going to be your only defense.
+You can certainly defend yourself against these charges and claim you weren’t impaired.
+The breath test itself isn’t going to be your only defense.

 For instance, perhaps the officer made you do field sobriety tests.
 You failed the tests and the officer had you on dashcam swerving all over the road.
 You may have blown a 0.07% on the breath test, but the officer can you still use this other evidence to argue that you were clearly impaired.
 That can lead to charges at any BAC level.